K0363 K363: Install corridor and hallway doors that block smoke.

 The penalty, as released by CMS, applies to the entire inspection this citation is part of, covering all citations and f-tags issued, not just this specific f-tag.
 For the complete original report, please refer to the 'Details' section.

-See other K0363 citations in Ohio
+See other K0363 citations

-Failure of Corridor Doors to Latch as Required by NFPA 101
+Failure of Corridor Door to Latch Properly

 E